 We own and operate natural gas gathering and compression systems in Harrison and Doddridge Counties, West Virginia.
-These systems consist of 74 miles of low pressure gathering lines and nine compression and dehydration stations with 131,380 horsepower.
+These systems consist of 72 miles of low pressure gathering lines and nine compression and dehydration stations with 130,180 horsepower.
 Through these systems, we provide midstream services under long-term, fixed-fee contracts across two operating areas: our eastern area of operation (East AOD), where we are the exclusive gatherer, and our western area of operation (West AOD), where we provide compression services.

 In the East AOD, we provide gathering, dehydration and compression services on a fixed-fee basis.
 We gather and ultimately redeliver our customers' natural gas to MarkWest Energy Partners, L.P.'s Sherwood gas processing plant and various regional pipeline systems.
 In the West AOD, we provide compression and dehydration services on a fixed-fee basis predominantly utilizing our West Union and Victoria compressor stations, each with a maximum capacity of 120 MMcf/d.
-Our agreements provide for a minimum volume commitment of approximately 50% of the throughput capacity of each compressor station through 2021.
+The agreement associated with our Victoria compressor station provides for a minimum volume commitment of approximately 50% of the throughput capacity through April 2021.